Skip to content

 What is SWARM?

-SWARM is a research framework for studying emergent risks in multi-agent AI systems.
+SWARM is the reference implementation of the Distributional AGI Safety research framework.
+It provides tools for studying emergent risks in multi-agent AI systems.
 Rather than focusing on single misaligned agents, SWARM reveals how harmful dynamics emerge from:

 • Information asymmetry between agents